CDC panel tackles who needs booster shot of COVID vaccine - NewsBreak

 If it does, the CDC then must recommend who should get the extra shots after hearing from its own Advisory Committee on Immunization Practices, whose meeting was scheduled to extend into Thursday.

-“I want to highlight that in September of 2021 in the United States, deaths from COVID-19 are largely vaccine-preventable with the primary series of any of the three vaccines available,” said Dr. Matthew Daley a researcher at Kaiser Permanente Colorado and CDC adviser who opened Wednesday's meeting.
+“I want to highlight that in September of 2021 in the United States, deaths from COVID-19 are largely vaccine-preventable with the primary series of any of the three vaccines available,” said Dr. Matthew Daley, a researcher at Kaiser Permanente Colorado and CDC adviser who opened Wednesday's deliberations.

-Much of the deliberation at the meeting was expected to be about who is considered at high enough risk for an extra dose -- for example, whether health care workers who are continually exposed to the virus should qualify for boosters.
+And the public must understand that no matter how good a COVID-19 vaccine, when it comes to milder infections, “it is unlikely that we will prevent everything,” said Dr. Helen Keipp Talbot of Vanderbilt University.

+Many experts are torn about the need for boosters because they see the COVID-19 vaccines working as expected.
+It is normal for virus-blocking antibodies to be highest right after vaccination and then wane over the following months.

 Another question was how many months after the second shot the booster should be given.
 Scientists have talked about six months or eight months.

-Many experts are torn about the need for boosters because they see the COVID-19 vaccines working just as expected.
-It is normal for virus-fighting antibodies to wane months after vaccination.
-Even then, the body has back-up defenses against the virus.

-Part of the government’s calculation is whether preventing “breakthrough” infections in the fully vaccinated could help tamp down virus transmission, protect young children who aren't yet eligible for vaccination and ease the burden on overwhelmed health care systems.
+As for booster safety, serious side effects are exceedingly rare with the first two doses.
+And Pfizer pointed to 2.8 million booster doses given in Israel, mostly to people 60 and older, with fewer reports of annoying side effects like pain or fever with the third dose than with the earlier shots.
+There was one report of a rare risk, heart inflammation, that is sometimes seen in younger men.

+In the U.S., more than 24,000 people who have volunteered for a CDC vaccine safety tracking system have reported getting an extra dose, and likewise have reported no red flags.

-The government will decide at a later date whether to allow extra doses of Moderna or Johnson & Johnson vaccines.
+The government will decide at a later date whether to allow extra doses of Moderna or J&J vaccines.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.